Badhon40/My-book-shop-frontend-3/README.md

 * Visit the homepage to explore books.
 * Use the search bar and filters to refine your search.
-* Add books to your cart and proceed to checkout.
 * View your order history and manage your profile.

 ## API Endpoints